Gaurav1745/Amazon-clone-/README.md

 ## 👨‍💻 Amazon Clone

-## Amazon Clone built using ReactJs and Firebase hope you like it.
+# Amazon Clone built using ReactJs and Firebase hope you like it.
 Tweak it and use it !!_

 ### Link :link: https://gauravs-amazon-clone.netlify.app//

-## Images
+## Screenshot of how the project looks :)

 ![amazon 1](https://user-images.githubusercontent.com/103983412/229346508-9de91c56-b188-47fa-be9f-f75a801634ee.png)